March 21st, 2024

 The Birth of a New Type of Bond — Reverse Yankee

-The Birth of a New Type of Bond – Reverse Yankee Low interest rates equals strong currency?
+Low interest rates equals strong currency?
 The idea of borrowing on an uncovered basis in a low interest rate foreign currency has been around for many years.
-The Swiss franc in the 1980s, the Japanese yen in the 1990s and more recently, Hungarian consumers […]
+The Swiss franc in the 1980s, the Japanese yen in the 1990s and more recently, Hungarian consumers taking out mortgages denominated in euros.
+These are just three examples […]

 Read More